magoyette/.emacs.d/README.md

 - C-h i : Helm info emacs
 - M-s d : Helm search inside a directory with the platinum searcher
 - M-s p : Helm search inside project root with the platinum searcher

+### Edition keybindings

+C-RET : Add a new line below
+C-S-RET : Add a new line above

 ### Search and replace keybindings